For a successful holiday, here is your checklist to check before you hit the road:

 The pool snack bar is open for lunch and dinner from July 3rd.
 Snacks such as paninis, pizzas, sausages and hamburgers are prepared here.
 You will also find treats and refreshing drinks.

-We have five play areas adapted to the different ages of children.
+We have five playgrounds adapted to the different ages of the children.

-For athletes, we lend you balls, rackets, ping-pong balls but also petanque balls.
+For sports enthusiasts, we lend balls, rackets, ping-pong balls but also petanque balls.

-As for the equipment, the campsite has two football pitches, a volleyball court, a basketball hoop, a trampoline, a homeball field for playing football or handball, fitness equipment and two bowling tracks.
-In the snack bar you can play a game of pinball or foosball.
+In terms of equipment, the campsite has two football pitches, a volleyball court, 2 trampolines, a homeball court for playing football or handball, outdoor fitness equipment and a petanque court.
+In the snack bar, you can play a game of pinball or table football.

-The pool also allows many water games.
-The aquatic area will soon be equipped with a toboggan.
+The swimming pool also allows for many water games.

-And for family and rainy moments, we gladly lend you board games for the whole family at the reception.
+And for family time and in rainy weather, we are happy to lend you board games for the whole family at the reception.

 In high season, the entertainment team offers various activities for children from 3 to 12 years old (children under 6 years old must be accompanied by an adult).